 Long 1 ABC Jan 40 call @ $5

-To better understand the components of an options contract, we’ll need to break it down and discuss each part.
+To understand an options contract, it helps to break it into its parts.

-Next, the number ‘1’ represents the number of contracts the customer is buying or selling.
+Next, the number 1 is the number of contracts being bought or sold.
 Equity options contracts typically cover 100 shares of stock per contract.

-‘ABC’ refers to the fictitious underlying stock that the option covers.
+ABC is the (fictitious) underlying stock the option is based on.
 In the real world, ABC could be replaced by Bank of America Corp. (ticker: BAC), Meta Platforms Inc. (ticker: META), Home Depot Inc. (ticker: HD), or any other publicly traded stock.

-‘Jan’ refers to the expiration month.
-If you recall, options expire on the third Friday of the month at 11:59pm ET.
-This customer’s contract will expire on the third Friday in January precisely at 11:59pm ET (10:59pm CT).
+Jan is the expiration month.
+Options expire on the third Friday of the month at 11:59pm ET.
+This contract expires on the third Friday in January at 11:59pm ET (10:59pm CT).

-‘40’ represents the strike price of the option.
-The strike price is an essential part of the contract that signifies the option’s exercise price.
-If the customer exercises this option, a transaction occurs at $40 per share.
+40 is the strike price, which is the option’s exercise price.
+If the customer exercises this option, the stock transaction occurs at $40 per share.

-Options are either calls or puts, and we’ll dive deep into the world of calls and puts later in this chapter.
-For now, calls are contracts that give the right to buy stock, while puts give the right to sell stock.
+Options are either calls or puts, and we’ll dive deeper into calls and puts later in this chapter.
+For now:

-The ‘$5’ is the premium of the option, which will be discussed in more detail later in this unit.
-This contract is actually trading for $500, not $5.
-Remember, options contracts cover 100 shares.
-Because of this dynamic, premiums represent the cost of the option on a per-share basis.
-To make it easy, multiply every premium you see by 100 to find the actual price of the contract.
+The $5 is the premium of the option, which will be discussed in more detail later in this unit.
+The contract is actually trading for $500, not $5, because equity options typically cover 100 shares.

 To summarize, let’s put everything together.
 Here’s the contract and breakdown: